 “This is consistent with our mentality: we should be friends with all our neighbors.
 Neither Russia nor Ukraine or Poland or Lithuania, or Latvia are alien lands for us.
 They are our neighbors.
 Full stop.
 As regards further vectors, our economy is open.
 As for my recent travels to Egypt and Sudan, I went there to promote our products.
 I go to the countries that open their doors to us.
 Thanks God, many countries have recently opened their doors.
 And we go there.
-Not a single trip was in vain,” Alexander Lukashenko said.
+Not a single trip was in vain,” Aleksandr Lukashenko said.

 On Ordinance No. 3

 “This ordinance has been in force for 2-3 years.
 If we arrive at an unyielding conclusion that it is an anachronism and it is not necessary, we will abolish it.
 Do not hurry.
-Perhaps, it still can add many useful things to our lives,” Alexander Lukashenko noted.
+Perhaps, it still can add many useful things to our lives,” Aleksandr Lukashenko noted.

 The President stressed that the ordinance is, first of all, focused on those who have no jobs and do not take part in the financing of the public expenditure.
 These people do not live within their means and use all amenities such as free education and healthcare services.
 “We encourage them to work.
 We do not compel them to work, but they must pay for services,” the head of state said.

-Alexander Lukashenko reminded that the document has been recently amended.
+Aleksandr Lukashenko reminded that the document has been recently amended.
 Local authorities now can exempt a person in difficulty from the tax.

 On Belarusian model

 “I believe that the socially-oriented economy is the right development model for us and for all the Slavonic peoples in general.
 I do not see any other model of development for Belarus.
 I have been watching closely the options of development made in Russia, Ukraine, and some other countries.
-I pray that God save us from such fate,” Alexander Lukashenko noted.
+I pray that God save us from such fate,” Aleksandr Lukashenko noted.

 The head of state stressed that any state is worth something if it serves its people.
 “Why do people need the state which does not give anything to them?
 The socially-oriented economy is the economy for people,” the President said.

-According to Alexander Lukashenko, the Belarusian economy is currently going through difficult times, but the state continues supporting its people.
+According to Aleksandr Lukashenko, the Belarusian economy is currently going through difficult times, but the state continues supporting its people.
 “I proceed from the concept I formulated during the presidential election.
 I will help people.
 I will stay committed to the socially-oriented economy principles.
 I cannot promise one thing and do the other.
 This is not my policy.
 I advocate a sincere and fair policy.
 One cannot envisage everything in a law.
 When it is not legislated, do it in the right fair way.
 I think fairness is more important than any law,” the President stressed.

 On relations with Russia

 Russians have always been close people for Belarus.
 “As long as I am president, Russians will see no insults from Belarus,” the head of state said.
-According to Alexander Lukashenko, the current state of affairs in the Belarusian-Russian relations is a crucial issue.
+According to Aleksandr Lukashenko, the current state of affairs in the Belarusian-Russian relations is a crucial issue.
 “This is a very serious topic.
 On the one hand, I am afraid of saying too much.
 On the other hand, the situation has already gotten to the point that I cannot conceal certain things,” the President noted.

 “I never ask for trouble.
 I have already seen a lot and burned my fingers several times.
-I can retreat and be flexible if necessary, but I will never tolerate the insults to the Belarusian state and people,” Alexander Lukashenko stressed.
+I can retreat and be flexible if necessary, but I will never tolerate the insults to the Belarusian state and people,” Aleksandr Lukashenko stressed.

 On oil and gas issue

-Alexander Lukashenko noted that the governments of Belarus and Russia are working in this direction.
+Aleksandr Lukashenko noted that the governments of Belarus and Russia are working in this direction.
 “We have not been able to reach an agreement yet.
 They are footdragging: one day they agree to work in the old way.
 The next day they change their mind saying that their bosses have not agreed,” the President stressed.

 In his words, Belarus and Russia used the netback pricing method in the oil and gas sector.
 With world oil prices being high, gas was expensive too.
 “Belarus paid that price,” the head of state stressed.
 Then the prices for oil reduced.
 So did prices for gas.
 The earlier agreed price was $132.77 per 1000 cubic meters.
 Now, according to the formula, it should be $83-82 for Belarus.
 However, Russia does not want to sell gas at such a price, saying that the previous price was the lowest ever.
-Alexander Lukashenko views this position as illogic, since the parties have agreements which they should abide.
+Aleksandr Lukashenko views this position as illogic, since the parties have agreements which they should abide.

 The head of state also stated that the oil and gas dispute can lead to escalation of tensions in many areas.
 “We see this happen already.
-For example, we now have border controls back,” Alexander Lukashenko said.
+For example, we now have border controls back,” Aleksandr Lukashenko said.